dellacortelab/chronosort/README.md

 ## Getting Started

-ChronoSort ships with both command-line utilities and a Google Colab notebook.
-Example datasets are provided in `/data`.
+ChronoSort functions with both command-line utilities and a Google Colab notebook.
+Example datasets are provided in `/data/test_data`.

 ### Installation